The Bakery Promise: A Swamp Cats Tale

 Grandmother entrusting Pip with special dough.

 As the morning fog rolled across the swamp, Pip noticed the bakery’s warming stone was losing heat.
-The precious dough began cooling!
-And so, she tried stoking the stone with extra kindling, but nothing worked.
-The special bread would never rise properly without constant warmth.
+The festival dough began cooling.
+She tried stoking the stone with extra kindling, but nothing worked.
+The special bread would never rise properly without steady warmth.

 Pip discovering cold warming stone.

 Determined to keep her promise, Pip gathered materials from around the bakery to build a heat-maintaining invention.
-Therefore, she connected copper pipes to create a steam system, but the pipes leaked, filling the bakery with mist.
+She connected copper pipes to create a steam system, but the pipes leaked, filling the bakery with mist.

 Steam escaping from copper pipe invention.